olivierhagolle/Start_maja/Readme.md

 <a name="intro"></a>
 # Introduction

-**NB Start maja has been updated to work with MAJA 3.1 , but MAJA 3.1 is not available yet.
-Meanwhile, please use MAJA 1_0, and [read the corresponding readme file](https://github.com/olivierhagolle/Start_maja/tree/v1.0).** To do that, please use `git checkout Start_maja_V1`.
+**Start maja has been updated to work with MAJA 3.1.
+It is not compatible with MAJA 1.0.
+If you wish to use MAJA 1.0, please use the corresponding version of Start_Maja, and [read the corresponding readme file](https://github.com/olivierhagolle/Start_maja/tree/v1.0).** To do that, please use `git checkout Start_maja_V1`.

 The following script will help you run the MAJA L2A processor on your computer, for Sentinel-2 data only so far.
 You can also run MAJA on [CNES PEPS collaborative ground segment](https://theia.cnes.fr) using the [maja-peps script also available on github](https://github.com/olivierhagolle/maja_peps).
 Using PEPS will be much easier, but is not meant for mass processing.